MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 This how to article will walk you through the steps required to create a bot that integrates the capabilities of both [LUIS][luis] and [QnA Maker][qnamaker] together in each of your adaptive dialogs enabling each to determine the best possible response to the user, using [language generation][language-generation], regardless of which dialog is active.

-Integrating the capabilities of both LUIS and QnA Maker requires the use of either the `luis:cross-train` or `qnamaker:cross-train` CLI command to _cross-train_ your `.lu` and `.qna` files, as well as using [CreateCrossTrainedRecognizer][createcrosstrainedrecognizer] as the adaptive dialogs recognizer.
+Integrating the capabilities of both LUIS and QnA Maker requires the use of either the `luis:cross-train` or `qnamaker:cross-train` CLI command to _cross-train_ your `.lu` and `.qna` files, as well as using [cross-trained-recognizer-set-concept][cross-trained-recognizer-set-concept] as the adaptive dialogs recognizer.

 ## Prerequisites